FermiQC/Fermi.jl/README.md

 [![Build Status](https://travis-ci.com/FermiQC/Fermi.jl.svg?branch=master)](https://travis-ci.com/FermiQC/Fermi.jl)
 [![Coverage Status](https://coveralls.io/repos/github/FermiQC/Fermi.jl/badge.svg?branch=master)](https://coveralls.io/github/FermiQC/Fermi.jl?branch=master)

-> *!!!
-Warning:* The API is unstable at this time.
-Semantic Versioning (SemVer) will be followed, so any version `v0.X.Y` is compatable with
-`v0.X.Z`, and the differences between the two will only bring speed improvements, bugfixes, and documentation improvements.
-*ANY VERSION* that increments the minor version number (`v0.X.Y` to `v0.Z.0`) should be treated as breaking the entire API.

 <img src="images/fermi_logo.png" alt="Fermi Logo" width="350"/>

 Fermi is a quantum chemistry program written in (nearly) pure Julia.
 This code is developed at